-full of surprises, these misfit songs be. some of these things i’m mixing i haven’t listened to since they were recorded, which means it’s been anywhere from a year or two to eight or nine years since i last heard them. some songs have been more enjoyable to listen to than i remembered them, and easier to mix than i was expecting.
+Full of surprises, these misfit songs be.
+Some of these things I’m mixing I haven’t listened to since they were recorded, which means it’s been anywhere from a year or two to eight or nine years since I last heard them.
+Some songs have been more enjoyable to listen to than I remembered, and easier to mix than I was expecting.

-by the same token, some songs that i thought were shoe-ins for the collection turned out to kind of…well…suck. hard. like a demonic vacuum cleaner set on “annihilate”. it’s a good thing i haven’t committed to anything close to a solid sequence/track order yet.
+By the same token, some songs I thought were shoe-ins for the collection turned out to kind of…well…suck.
+Hard.
+Like a demonic vacuum cleaner set on “annihilate”.
+It’s a good thing I haven’t committed to anything close to a solid sequence/track order yet.

-they removed your wings was just an improvisation around a few ideas and has since gone through some serious changes. i kind of like the little sketch, but it doesn’t seem interesting or fluid enough to justify putting on the album, and it’s missing some of the better instrumental bits i came up with later on.
+They Removed Your Wings was an improvisation around a few ideas and has since gone through some serious changes.
+I kind of like the little sketch, but it doesn’t seem interesting or fluid enough to justify putting on the album, and it’s missing some of the better instrumental additions I came up with later on.

-distorted vocal weirdness is just…distorted vocal weirdness. not one of my more fetching vocal experiments. i felt like messing around with an SM58 and a pod, trying out different effects. i do like the demented ending, at least.
+Distorted Vocal Weirdness is…distorted vocal weirdness.
+Not one of my more fetching vocal experiments.
+I felt like messing around with an SM58 and a POD, trying out different effects.
+I do like the demented ending, at least.

-i should probably be spending less time mixing these misfits and more time recording new songs. i was doing that, but i’m so close to being finished, and i’ve been chipping away at this project for a good few years now, here and there. i think it’s time to see it through to the bitter end.
+I should probably be spending less time mixing these misfits and more time recording new songs.
+I was doing that, but I’m so close to being finished with the misfits, and I’ve been chipping away at this project for a good few years now in fits and starts.
+I think it’s time to see it through to the bitter end.